ParadisecPlatform/repository/README.md

 -   ElementUI: https://element.eleme.io/#/en-US/component/installation
     -   UI controls - things like buttons and cards and accordions and such
 -   TailwindCSS: https://tailwindcss.com/docs/installation
-    -   responsive CSS utilities - nice addition to the UI controls provided by ElementUIi
+    -   responsive CSS utilities - nice addition to the UI controls provided by ElementUI

 `Webpack` is used to build the application and `webpack-development-server` provides the auto-reload capability in development.